neovim/pynvim/README.md

 This will leave you with an Python/IPython Session that has a variable named "nvim" which represents a connection to your current NVim instance.
 If you have more than one instance running, the script will ask at startup to which instance it shall connect to.
-Afterwards see [this section](README.md#usage-through-the-python-repl) for examples on how to use the API.
+Afterwards see [the next section](README.md#manual-usage-through-the-python-repl) for examples on how to use the API.